sjfke/ocp-sample-flask-helm/README.md

 ### Adding a route to expose flask-lorem-ipsum

-So far exposing the application outside the CRC cluster is done manually using the command:
+Exposing the application outside the CRC cluster has to be done manually using the command:
 * ``oc expose service/lazy-dog-flask-lorem-ipsum``

-How can helm be made to do this?
+How can this become part of the helm installation?

 The ``oc expose service`` command is creating a `oc route` to the `lazy-dog-flask-lorem-ipsum` service, which is accessible via `lazy-dog-flask-lorem-ipsum-work01.apps-crc.testing` URL.